mosip/documentation/docs/Master-Data-Services-Functionality.md

 1. Responds to the source with the appropriate message.
 1. In case of Exceptions, system triggers error messages as received from the Database

-### B. Fetch the List of Biometric Attributes based on the Biometric Authentication Type and a Language Code
+### Fetch the List of Biometric Attributes based on the Biometric Authentication Type and a Language Code
 On receiving a request to fetch the List of Biometric Attributes with input parameters (Biometric Authentication Type and Language Code), the system fetches the List of Biometric Attributes against the Biometric Authentication Type and the Language Code Received as per the below steps:

 1. Validates if the request contains the following input parameters